 What surprised me was how much of my work turned out to be pattern.
 I'd been treating it as judgment because it felt effortful, because I was the one doing it, because I'd accumulated skill at it.
 But effort isn't the same as irreducible human presence.
 Skill at a pattern is still pattern.

-But it's also clarifying.
+But the line, even blurry, is clarifying.
 Once you see the distinction, you can stop spending human attention on pattern work.
 You can protect the parts of your work that actually require you.
 You can stop confusing "I'm good at this" with "this requires me."

 Two Kinds of AI, Same Discipline

-This framework applies whether you're working with AI assistants or AI agents.
+This framework applies whether you're working with AI that waits for you or AI that acts on its own.

-With assistants, incomplete externalization means extra work.
+With conversational AI assistants, incomplete externalization costs you effort.
 You compensate in real time.
 You catch mistakes because you're in the loop.
+The knowledge gaps show up as friction: extra prompting, more back-and-forth, results that need heavy editing.
+You're there to fill in what the documentation doesn't say.

-With agents, incomplete externalization means undetected drift.
+With agents, the gaps don't show up as friction.
+They show up as drift.
 The agent executes faithfully based on what it knows, which may no longer match reality.
-You're not there to catch the gap.
-Documentation quality becomes reliability.
+You're not there to catch it.
+The first time an agent confidently completed a task using documentation that had drifted from current practice, I understood: documentation quality isn't a convenience for agents.
+It's reliability.

 You're in the loop.
-Incomplete externalization means extra effort, not failure.
+Incomplete externalization costs effort, not failure.
 You compensate with presence.
 The cost is your attention.

 You're out of the loop.
 Incomplete externalization means undetected drift.
 The agent can't compensate.
 Documentation quality is reliability.